kaiffeetasse/flightradar-bot/README.md

 # Flight Radar Bot

 This is a Telegram bot that uses the FlightRadar24 API to track flights in a given area and notify users when a new flight appears in their area of interest.
+You can use this bot by adding [@flights_24_bot](https://t.me/flights_24_bot) to your Telegram chat or host it yourself.

 ## Features